Best Of19 min read

 What's the difference between managed and unmanaged VPS hosting?

-Unmanaged VPS means you get the server and you're responsible for everything: OS updates, security patches, software installation, firewall rules, backups.
-Managed VPS means the hosting provider handles some or all of that for you.
-Unmanaged is cheaper and more flexible; managed is more expensive but saves significant time and reduces risk for non-technical users.
-Honestly, the "right" answer here depends less on budget and more on how much you enjoy configuring servers at odd hours.
+Unmanaged VPS: you get the server and handle everything — OS updates, security patches, software installation, firewall rules, backups.
+Managed VPS: the hosting company takes care of some or all of that.
+Unmanaged is cheaper and more flexible; managed costs more but saves time and reduces risk for non-technical users.
+The real answer depends on whether you enjoy configuring servers at odd hours.

 How much RAM do I actually need?

-For a basic WordPress site with low traffic, 1-2GB RAM is sufficient.
-A WooCommerce store or medium-traffic site will be more comfortable at 4GB.
-Running multiple applications, a database server, or heavy caching layers?
+For basic WordPress with low traffic, 1-2GB RAM works fine.
+A WooCommerce store or medium-traffic site gets more comfortable at 4GB.
+Running multiple applications, a database server, or heavy caching?
 Look at 8GB or more.
-Don't just buy on specs — benchmark your application's actual memory usage before scaling up, because a lot of people over-provision and waste money.
+Don't just buy based on specs — benchmark your application's actual memory use first, since lots of people overspend on RAM they don't need.

 Is VPS hosting better than shared hosting?

 For most growing websites: yes, and it's not particularly close.
-VPS gives you dedicated resources, meaning one bad neighbor on the server can't tank your performance.
+VPS gives you dedicated resources, so one slow neighbor can't tank your performance.
 You also get root access, better security isolation, and the ability to install custom software.
-The trade-off is cost and, for unmanaged VPS, technical responsibility.
+The trade-off is cost and, on unmanaged VPS, technical responsibility.

 Can I host multiple websites on a single VPS?

 Absolutely.
-With a standard web server setup (Nginx or Apache virtual hosts, or a control panel like cPanel/WHM), you can host dozens of sites on a single VPS — limited mainly by your RAM and CPU allocation.
-Many hosting users comfortably run 5-15 smaller WordPress sites on a single 4GB VPS without hitting any walls.
+With a standard web server setup (Nginx or Apache virtual hosts, or a control panel like cPanel/WHM), you can run dozens of sites on one VPS — limited mainly by RAM and CPU.
+Many users comfortably run 5-15 smaller WordPress sites on a single 4GB VPS without issues.

 What's the difference between KVM and OpenVZ virtualization?

-KVM (Kernel-based Virtual Machine) gives you a fully isolated virtual machine with its own kernel — you can run any OS, load custom kernel modules, and you're truly isolated from other VMs on the same host.
-OpenVZ is container-based virtualization that shares the host kernel, which is more efficient but limits what you can customize at the kernel level.
-KVM is generally preferred and is what most reputable providers use in 2026.
-If a provider is still pushing OpenVZ as their primary offering, that's a mild red flag worth noting.
+KVM (Kernel-based Virtual Machine) is a fully isolated virtual machine with its own kernel — you can run any OS, load custom kernel modules, and you're truly separate from other VMs on the host.
+OpenVZ is container-based and shares the host kernel, which is more efficient but limits kernel-level customization.
+KVM is generally preferred and what most good providers use in 2026.
+If a provider is still pushing OpenVZ as their main offer, that's worth questioning.

 Do VPS providers charge for bandwidth overages?

-It varies significantly, and this is one of those things that can genuinely surprise you on your first bill.
-DigitalOcean, Linode, and Vultr charge for bandwidth overages beyond your included allocation — typically $0.01–$0.02 per GB.
+It varies, and this is one thing that can genuinely surprise you on the first bill.
+DigitalOcean, Linode, and Vultr charge for bandwidth overages past your allocation — typically $0.01–$0.02 per GB.
 A2 Hosting and InMotion offer "unlimited" bandwidth under fair use policies.
-DreamHost
+DreamHost includes unlimited bandwidth on all plans.

 Tags